 The US federal government received $3.328 trillion in revenue and spent $4.599 trillion in fiscal year 2018, resulting in a $1.271 trillion deficit.

 The breakdown is as follows:

 The US federal government received roughly $3.328 trillion in various tax revenues in FY 2018.
 The FY 2018 budget resulted in $4.1 trillion dollars of spending and a $799 billion budget deficit.
 However, the national debt increased by $1.271 trillion during FY 2018, 63% more than would be expected based on the budget deficit alone.
-That is because the federal government spent another $472 billion in off-budget ’emergency’ spending.
-That off-budget spending brought total federal spending for FY 2018 to $4.599 trillion.
+That is because the federal government spent another $472 billion in off-budget ’emergency’ spending, student loans, IOUs to the Social Security ‘Trust Fund,’ etc… That off-budget spending brought total federal spending for FY 2018 to $4.599 trillion.
 The real federal deficit is $1.271 trillion, the amount that the national debt increased.

 How could the federal government stop the growth in the national debt without reducing entitlement spending or off-budget ’emergency’ funding, while continuing to service the national debt?

 Simple.
 It would have to eliminate all other functions of the federal government.

 An estimated $2.546 trillion (PDF) was spent on mandatory entitlement programs like Social Security, Medicaid, Medicare, Disability Insurance, Deposit Insurance, etc… in FY 2018.
 Based on the increase in national debt in FY 2018, another $472 billion went to off-budget funding for oversees military operations, disaster relief, and various odds and ends.
 Another $325 billion went to servicing the interest on the national debt.
 Combined, mandatory entitlements, off-budget spending, and the interest on the national debt cost $3.343 trillion.
 That is slightly less than total federal government revenue in FY 2018: $3.328 trillion.